Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Sample Label

-Note that the hatched border that was required under WHMIS 1988 is not required under WHMIS 2015.
-However, it is also not forbidden to use the hatched border, so you may see it on a WHMIS 2015 label.
+Note that the hatched border that was required under WHMIS 1988 is no longer required.
+However, it is not forbidden to use the hatched border, so you may see it on a current WHMIS label.

 A label will be required to be updated when the supplier becomes aware of any "significant new data".
 According to the regulation, the definition of significant new data is:

 "New data regarding the hazard presented by a hazardous product that changes its classification in a category or subcategory of a hazard class, or result in its classification in another hazard class, or change the ways to protect against the hazard presented by the hazardous product."
-(Source: Canada Gazette, Part II, Hazardous Products Regulations, Section 5.12 (1))
+(Source: Hazardous Products Regulations, Section 5.12 (1))

-Labels will be required to be updated within 180 days of the supplier being aware of the new information.
-If you purchase a product within this 180 day time period, the supplier must inform you of the changes, and the date they became available, in writing.
+Labels are required to be updated within 180 days of the supplier being aware of the new information.
+If you purchase a product within this 180 day time period, the supplier must provide a document that provides the changes to the label that are required and the date the data became available.

 Workplace label requirements fall under your provincial or territorial jurisdiction, or under the Canada Labour Code if you work in a federally regulated workplace.
-Again, watch for confirmation, updates, or changes to these requirements when the WHMIS regulations in your jurisdiction are updated.
+Confirm the exact requirements with your jurisdiction.

 In specific cases, yes.
 A WHMIS label can also be a mark, sign, stamp, sticker, seal, ticket, tag, or wrapper.
 It can be attached, imprinted, stencilled or embossed on the hazardous product or its container.
 Workers must be trained to be able to identify these alternate systems if they are used in the workplace.